RechInformatica/rech-editor-cobol/README.md

 !['loog' completion](doc/intellisense/loop-intellisense.gif)

 ## Peek definition
-You can peek Cobol variable and paragraph definitions!
+You can peek Cobol *variable* and *paragraph* definitions!

 !['peek' peek](doc/peek-definition.gif)

 ## Code highlight
-When mouse is over some Cobol keywords, the related keywords are highlighted for better understanding.
+When mouse is over some Cobol keywords, the *related keywords* are *highlighted* for better *understanding*.

 !['highlight' highlight](doc/highlight/highlight.gif)

 ## Paragraph suggestion and documentation
-This extension suggests paragraphs based on what is typed on 'perform' clause.
-Notice that it also parses a _java-like_ documentation for paragraphs, as follows.
+This extension suggests paragraphs based on what is typed on _perform_ clause.
+Notice that it also parses a *_java-like_* documentation for paragraphs, as follows.

 !['paragraph-suggestion' paragraph-suggestion](doc/suggestion/paragraph-suggestion.gif)